josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 None.
 Except his.

 I hope I don't need to go into how anti-competitive that is, all on its own, or what an egregious abuse of power it is to have put himself and his company in that position by using WordPress.org to do it.

+[Edit 9/30/24: I didn't even cover what _else_ somebody with Matt's powers might do; what other escalations would be possible with unilateral control over WordPress.org.
+Blocking the plugin repo is scary, but there's a lot more Matt _could_ do with this power that would potentially be even scarier—which is why I don't think _any_ one person should hold all the keys in this situation, and _especially_ not Matt Mullenweg.
+He's shown us what he's capable of and willing to do.
+There's no other reasonable response but to take him seriously, and ensure neither he nor anyone else can ever abuse such all-encompassing power over WordPress again.]

 ## If Matt cares about WordPress, he should step down immediately.
 And if Matt won't step down, he should be removed.